 Building Inspection Processes

-Inspections are scheduled from 8 a.m. to noon (mornings) and noon to 4 p.m. (afternoons) and can be scheduled in advance depending on future inspection availability.
+Inspections are scheduled from 8 a.m. to noon (mornings) and noon to 4 p.m. (afternoons) and can be scheduled up to fourteen days in advance.
 Inspections cannot be scheduled for the same day.
 Inspections will not be scheduled when the maximum number of inspections has been reached for a requested day.

 Required for Most Projects